Selling a House With Code Violations? Review Your Options

 These violations can cost more to correct but are generally still manageable:

-2. Offer the buyer a credit or lower the selling price
+2. Offer the buyer credit or lower the selling price

 If the seller is unwilling or unable to bring a home up to code, offering a price reduction or a repair credit are options, particularly if the code violations don’t present a health or safety risk.

 Because most buyers want a free and clear title, it’s almost imperative to reduce the price in order to attract a buyer willing to assume the responsibility of addressing any violations.
-Although some buyers may prefer to complete repairs to their standards, the NAR found that in 2023, 41 percent of buyers who purchased new homes wanted to avoid renovations and problems with plumbing or electricity.
+Although some buyers may prefer to complete repairs to their standards, the National Association of Realtors (NAR) found that in 2023, 45% of buyers who purchased new homes wanted to avoid renovations and problems with plumbing or electricity.

 Some examples of the most common credits sellers might offer include: